Urigo/angular-meteor/README.md

 ## Change Log

+* v0.3.2: Angular 2 upgraded to the first beta version.
 * v0.3.0: Angular 2 seems to be on the finish line to a beta version.
 In the latest releases (alpha-50 and up) there appeared some **breaking** changes:
  `angular2/angular2` namespace were divided into some new ones, mainly, `angular2/core`, `angular2/common`; also the dash symbol were removed in the selectors of the main directives, i.e., instead of `ng-if` you should use `ngIf` now.
 For more information about the latest API, please, refer to the official [docs](https://angular.io/docs/ts/latest/api).
 To get new definition files, you'll need to remove `typings\angular2` folder and `typings\angular2.d.ts` file.